-Risks are measured on a residual basis with the likelihood of the event and potential financial impact of the event the main measures.
+Risks are measured on a residual basis with the likelihood of the event and potential financial impact of the event their main measures.
 Key Risk Indicators are monitored to identify trends or changes in risk exposures.
 Inherent risk exposures are continually monitored and are mitigated through controls.
 Surestone's material risks are captured within the ORSA process and are considered to be appropriately reflected within the standard formula and Surestone's own solvency needs.
+The principal risks relating to the Company's business are: